mrinfinidy/sesh-ulauncher-kitty/README.md

 - Select zoxide directories
 - Selected zoxide directories will open in new tmux session
 - Selected tmux sessions will be focused if they are already open (in a window)
-- If the session is not open SESHion-manager will it in a new terminal window
+- If the session is not open SESHion-manager will open it in a new terminal window

 ## Usage